CrackenDesigns/Zx-Uno-Basic/README.md

 - U5                 AS7C34096A-10TIN (Version 512K) or IS61WV20488BLL-10TLI (Version 2M)

-Custom board based on the original project of www.zxuno.com.
-Only VGA port, no composite video, no external gpio ports and no headphone audio (that's why "basic version").
 ZxUno original idea by Superfo, Mcleod, Quest, AVillena and Hark0.
 Under Creative Commons Share Alike license.